translate/l10n-guide/docs/guide/hyphenation.rst

 * dictionary -- is the input hyphenation list
 * patterns -- is the existing hyphenation pattern file
-* output -- is the new hypenation pattern file
+* output -- is the new hyphenation pattern file
 * translate -- is a configuration style file (it is explained in some places but not that well)